-The Business Engagement and Compliance Office (BECO) is responsible for ensuring that ADOT, its subrecipients, contractors and consultants achieve full compliance with all applicable federal regulations related to disadvantaged and small business inclusion, equal and fair employment opportunity in contracting and on-the-job training for women and minorities in the construction trades by facilitating ADOT's good faith efforts to meet overall DBE participation goals.
+The Business Engagement and Compliance Office (BECO) is responsible for ensuring that ADOT, its subrecipients, contractors and consultants achieve full compliance with all applicable federal regulations related to disadvantaged and small business inclusion, full and fair contracting opportunity in federal aid construction contracting and on-the-job training for women and minorities in the construction trades by certifying eligible Disadvantaged Business Enterprise (DBE) firms, maintaining a registry for Small Business Concerns (SBCs), and facilitating ADOT's good faith efforts to meet overall DBE participation goals in federal aid projects.

-On a quarterly basis; BECO submits to the CRO public involvement collateral materials such as notices for On-the-Job Training (OJT), other supportive services offered and notifications for DBE Disparity Studies, when conducted.
-The CRO then reviews these materials for Civil Rights compliance with ADOT's PIP and LEP Plan.
-Additionally, BECO staff report to the CRO demographic information (race) collected from attendees at public meetings, training and DBE conferences.
-This demographic data is analyzed by the CRO for potential Title VI disparities in the way BECO provides services to members of the public and DBEs as means of ensuring that all participants benefit equitably from BECO's services, that funding is not distributed in a disparate manner, and that BECO's outreach efforts are effectively engaging all businesses regardless of race, color, national origin, or LEP status.
-Lastly, BECO displays the ADOT Nondiscrimination Notice to the Public at public meetings, training, conferences and incorporates nondiscrimination language on all public materials.
+On a quarterly basis; BECO submits to the Title VI Program public involvement collateral materials such as notices for On-the-Job Training (OJT), other supportive services offered to DBEs and notifications for DBE Disparity Studies, when conducted.
+Title VI Program staff reviews these materials for compliance with ADOT's PIP and LEP Plan.

+Additionally, BECO staff report to the Title VI Program, demographic information (race) collected from attendees at public meetings, training and DBE conferences.
+This demographic data is analyzed by Title VI Program staff for the identification of potential Title VI disparities in BECO's approach in providing services to members of the public and DBEs and as a means of ensuring that all participants benefit equitably from BECO's services, that funding is not distributed in a disparate manner, and that BECO's outreach efforts are effectively engaging all businesses regardless of race, color, national origin, or LEP status.

-https://azdot.gov/business/business-engagement-and-compliance/about-beco
+Lastly, BECO displays the ADOT Nondiscrimination Notice to the Public at public meetings, training, conferences and incorporates nondiscrimination language in all public materials Further program information can be found at: https://azdot.gov/business/business-engagement-and-compliance/about-beco